No time like the present

 Is hearing loss beginning to impact your ability to enjoy day-to-day life?
 If you suspect your quality of life is affected, it is best to have your hearing assessed.

-Victorian Hearing’s comprehensive hearing test, you can take the first step in identifying and treating your hearing loss.
-Following comprehensive testing in one of our Melbourne clinics, we determine the most appropriate solution for each individual.
+Victorian Hearing’s comprehensive diagnostic hearing test is the first step in identifying and treating your hearing loss.
+Following comprehensive testing in one of our Victorian clinics, we determine the most appropriate solution for each individual.

-You will be asked many questions about your hearing history, including the extent to which you feel your current hearing level is impacting on your everyday life.
-It’s vital we gain a detailed picture of your hearing difficulties and understand your lifestyle, your hearing needs and motivation to improve your hearing and quality of life, so we can tailor a personal hearing solution for you.
+You will be asked many questions about your hearing history, including the extent to which you feel your current hearing level impacts your everyday life.
+We must gain a detailed picture of your hearing difficulties and understand your lifestyle, hearing needs, and motivation to improve your hearing and quality of life to tailor a personal hearing solution for you.

 The diagnostic testing encompasses both sounds and speech.
 You will need to participate actively in these tests, which require your concentration but are otherwise painless.

 Once the hearing test is complete, your audiologist will present you with a thorough explanation of your test results, with plenty of opportunities for you to ask questions.
 We aim to ensure you have a full understanding of your hearing loss and how it relates to the problems you are experiencing.
 You can take a copy of your test results home with you on the day.
 Depending on the results, we will advise whether amplification would be of benefit or not.
 Your hearing aid options can then be discussed.

 This test is used to determine your sensitivity to auditory stimulus.
 It uses a series of ‘pure tones’ to identify the softest level you can hear across various frequencies in each ear.
 It’s subjective and behavioural as it relies on your response and identifies thresholds to create a graphical result known as an audiogram.
 Pure tone audiometry determines the degree and type of hearing loss in each ear.
 It also indicates whether further referral to an Ear, Nose and Throat Specialist is required.